kapor/lulldull/projects/_posts/2024-09-20-netherlands.md

 images: "100+"
 link: "https://geheugen.delpher.nl/nl/geheugen/results?coll=ngvn&facets%5BcollectionStringNL%5D%5B%5D=Ontwerpen+voor+de+PTT%2C+een+beeldverhaal+van+150+jaar&maxperpage=36&page=1&query="
 linktext: "The Memory"
 notes: "A selection of postage stamps from the Netherlands.
-Youc almost feel how these designers pushed eachother to better themselves.
-It's difficult to comprehend the inspiration for some of these, they seem years ahead of their time.
-Nearly all of these are taken from the incrdibly comprehsive 'Image bank Het Geheugen' (The Memory) – a project that started digitzing their country's art in the late 90s."
+You can really feel how these designers pushed eachother to better themselves.
+It's difficult to comprehend where the inspiration came frome for some of these, they seem years ahead of their time.
+Nearly all were taken from the incrdibly comprehsive 'Image bank Het Geheugen' (The Memory) – a project that started digitzing their country's art in the late 90s."
 tags: [stamps, graphic, netherlands, design, book, global, postage]
 image: thumbs/2024_netherlands.jpg
 hidden: false